Identity Crisis (Definition + Examples)

 Before Erikson wrote his theory on Psychosocial Development, he studied Freud.
 Along with his Stages of Psychosexual Development, Freud was known for his theory on the ego, superego, and the id.

 Erikson redefined the role of the ego in his work.
 He believed that the ego did much more than mediate between a person’s inner and outside world.
-The ego, according to Erikson, was crucial to a person’s self-awareness and their perception of the world around them.
-A person’s ego helps to form the person’s identity as they explore and understand their place in the world.
+According to Erikson, the ego is crucial to a person’s self-awareness and perception of the world around them.
+People’s ego helps form their identity as they explore and understand their place in the world.

 Identity Crisis in the Stages of Psychosocial Development

 So when does this all happen?
-Erikson believed that the identity crisis takes place during adolescence (ages 12-18.)
+Erikson believed that the identity crisis occurs during adolescence (ages 12-18.)
 A person going through an identity crisis is in the fifth stage of psychosocial development and has experienced four “crises” already.
-If they have completed those stages successfully, they trust in the world and have the confidence to take action and make decisions for themselves.
-If they haven’t completed these stages successfully…the identity crisis may hit a little harder.
+If they have completed those stages successfully, they trust the world and have the confidence to take action and make decisions for themselves.
+If they haven’t completed these stages successfully...the identity crisis may hit harder.

 Example of Identity Crisis

-Between the ages of 12-18, the adolescent begins to realize that they have a larger place in the world.
-They understand the importance of working hard and succeeding…but for what?
+Adolescents between the ages of 12 and 18 realize they have a larger place in the world.
+They understand the importance of working hard and succeeding...but for what?
 A person’s role determines what their goals are and what they are willing to work for.
-If that role is not identified, it may be hard for an adolescent to make decisions about what they want to work for in adulthood and how they want to conduct themselves in middle and high school.
+If that role is not identified, it may be hard for adolescents to decide what they want to work for in adulthood and how they want to conduct themselves in middle and high school.

 If a person completes this stage, they will feel confident in who they are and their place in the world.
-Until the stage is completed, however, the teenager may feel uncomfortable about who they are and act out in order to fill certain roles.
+However, until the stage is completed, the teenager may feel uncomfortable about who they are and act out to fill certain roles.

 Identity, Youth, and Crisis: Context For This Theory

 Erikson wrote about the identity crisis in the late 60s.
-He put all of his works concerning the identity crisis together in a book called Identity, Youth, and Crisis.
-If you are interested in learning more about Erikson’s approach to the identity crisis, I suggest looking here.
+He put all of his works on the identity crisis in a book called Identity, Youth, and Crisis.
+If you want to learn more about Erikson’s approach to the identity crisis, I suggest looking here.

-This is a book that you can pick up and read just one chapter.
+You can pick up this book and read just one chapter.
 The book is simply a collection of his works throughout his career.
-While some discuss the ideas of ego psychology, others discussed people belonging to different groups and their identity crises.
+While some discuss the ideas of ego psychology, others discuss people belonging to different groups and their identity crises.
 The 1960s was a pivotal moment in American history for women and minorities.
-The sexual revolution and the Civil Rights Movement were both taking place at this time.
+The sexual revolution and the Civil Rights Movement were taking place at this time.
 Society was starting to change its narrative on who a woman or African-American was in American society.

 There has been a lot of change since the 1960s.
-The way that women, minorities, LGBT people, etc. form their identity has changed.
+The way that women, minorities, LGBT people, etc., form their identity has changed.
 But even though society puts different expectations on these groups of people, one thing remains the same.
-All adolescents must explore and commit to an identity if they want to complete this stage and move on in their psychosocial development.
+All adolescents must explore and commit to an identity to complete this stage and move on in their psychosocial development.

 Two Stages in Erikson’s Identity Crisis

-Erikson believed that there were two parts to the identity crisis: identity formation and identity integration.
+Erikson believed there were two parts to the identity crisis: identity formation and identity integration.

 Identity integration attempts to confirm what the person has discovered.
-During identity integration, the adolescent incorporates what they have discovered into their daily life.
+During identity integration, adolescents incorporate what they have discovered into their daily lives.
 Maybe they start to date people of the opposite or same sex.
 Or they abandon hobbies for activities that will support their future career.

 Hopefully, the identity formation and integration processes go smoothly.
-The adolescence discovers their identity, incorporates it into their life, and feels confident about their place in the world.
+Adolescents discover their identity, incorporate it into their lives, and feel confident about their place in the world.
 Other times, they feel uncomfortable and have to re-explore their identity later.

 identity crisis